pivotal/docs-tas-adapter/install.md

         hostname: "APP-REGISTRY-HOSTNAME"
     ```

-   where:
+   Where:

-   - `API-FQDN` is the FQDN that you want to use for the TAS adapter API.
+   - `API-FQDN` is the FQDN that you want to use for the Application Service Adapter API.
-   - `API-TLS-CRT` is the PEM-encoded public certificate for the TAS adapter API.
+   - `API-TLS-CRT` is the PEM-encoded public certificate for the Application Service Adapter API.
-   - `API-TLS-KEY` is the PEM-encoded private key for the TAS adapter API.
+   - `API-TLS-KEY` is the PEM-encoded private key for the Application Service Adapter API.
-   - `DEFAULT-APP-DOMAIN` is the domain that you want to use
+   - `DEFAULT-APP-DOMAIN` is the domain that you want to use.
-   - `APP-TLS-CRT` is the PEM-encoded public certificate for applications deployed using the TAS adapter.
+   - `APP-TLS-CRT` is the PEM-encoded public certificate for applications deployed using the Application Service Adapter.
-   - `APP-TLS-KEY` is the PEM-encoded private key for applications deployed using the TAS adapter.
+   - `APP-TLS-KEY` is the PEM-encoded private key for applications deployed using the Application Service Adapter.
-   - `KPACK-TAG-PREFIX` is the container registry "folder"/"project" where runnable application images (Droplets) will be uploaded.
+   - `KPACK-TAG-PREFIX` is the container image registry "folder"/"project" where droplets (runnable application images) are uploaded.
-   - `PACKAGE-REGISTRY-BASE` is the container registry "folder"/"project" where application source code (Packages) will be uploaded.
+   - `PACKAGE-REGISTRY-BASE` is the registry "folder"/"project" where packages (application source code) are uploaded.
-   - `APP-REGISTRY-USERNAME` is the username used to access the container registry, or reserved keyword indicating service account json Ex. "_json_key"
+   - `APP-REGISTRY-USERNAME` is the username used to access the registry, or the reserved keyword indicating service account JSON.
+For example, `_json_key`.
-   - `APP-REGISTRY-PASSWORD` is the password used to access the container registry, or service account json Ex. "{\"type\": \"service_account\", \"project_id\": \"my-gcr-project-id\"...}\" (Contents of GCP service account json)"
+   - `APP-REGISTRY-PASSWORD` is the password used to access the registry, or service account JSON.
+For example, `{\"type\": \"service_account\", \"project_id\": \"my-gcr-project-id\"...}\` for the GCP service account.
-   - `APP-REGISTRY-HOSTNAME` is the hostname of the container registry to be used for app packages and droplets.
-Ex. "gcr.io"
+   - `APP-REGISTRY-HOSTNAME` is the hostname of the registry to be used for app packages and droplets.
+For example, `gcr.io`.

-   Optional values - example below (consult the Tanzu CLI output for more information):
+   See optional values in the following example.
+For more information, see the Tanzu CLI outpu.

     ```yaml
     ---